 It’s easy to set target values to update automatically.

-- Navigate to the Goal list page and click the "..." additional actions button.
+- Navigate to the objective list page and click "Additional Actions" (...)

-Checking the “Auto” checkbox makes the Goal’s target value update automatically based on changes to the value of the unit assigned.
+Checking the “Auto” checkbox makes the objective’s target value update automatically based on changes to the value of the unit assigned.

 Yes.
-You should absolutely edit your Goal to reflect the latest understanding of how to achieve an outcome.
-All edits are tracked in the Goal Timeline, so you can change whatever you like without losing the history of your Goal.
+You should absolutely edit your objective to reflect the latest understanding of how to achieve an outcome.
+All edits are tracked in the Objective Timeline, so you can change whatever you like without losing the history of your objective.

-On the Goal edit page, open the Progress Settings option and update the target value.
+On the objective edit page, open the Progress Settings option and update the target value.